Presentation of the CCI

 Ireland’s cultural headquarters on the European continent, the Centre Culturel Irlandais in Paris is a vibrant contemporary arts centre and residence where Parisian and international audiences cross the threshold to enjoy more than 100 events every year, from curated exhibitions, concerts and festivals to debates and performances.

-Located behind the fabled Pantheon, the CCI is just a fifteen-minute walk from one of the world’s finest medieval masterpieces, Notre-Dame, in the heart of the historic Latin Quarter.
+Located behind the majestic Pantheon, the CCI is just a fifteen-minute walk from one of the world’s finest medieval masterpieces, Notre-Dame, in the heart of the Latin Quarter.
 It is surrounded by some of the most eminent universities and research institutions in Europe, the École Normale Supérieure, where Samuel Beckett taught, the Institut de Sciences Politiques and the Sorbonne, as well as the Institut Curie.

-The CCI comprises an Old Library and Chapel (which also serve as exquisite performance spaces), both dating from the 18th century, with the Old Library containing precious medieval manuscripts.
-It also houses a gallery, a separate modern library, archival rooms, accommodation for 56 guests and conference and meeting rooms, as well as a 2000m² chestnut-lined courtyard, perfect for outdoor festivals and live performances.
-With its prominent location and distinguished history, the Centre Culturel Irlandais has become the premier Irish centre of cultural and creative excellence and influence on the European continent.
+The CCI comprises an Old Library and Chapel (which also serve as exquisite performance spaces), both dating from the 18th century, with the Old Library containing a number of precious medieval manuscripts as part of its rich collection.
+The Centre also houses a gallery, a multimedia library known as the Médiathèque, archival rooms, accommodation for 56 guests, as well as lecture and meeting rooms.
+The 2000m² chestnut-lined courtyard is perfect for outdoor festivals and live performances.